dask/governance/governance.md

 decisions for The Project.
 As Benevolent, the BDFL, in practice chooses to defer that authority to the consensus of the community discussion channels and the Steering Council (see below).
-It is expected, and in the past has been the case, that the BDFL will only rarely assert theirfinal authority.
+It is expected, and in the past has been the case, that the BDFL will only rarely assert their final authority.
 Because rarely used, we refer to BDFL’s final authority as a “special” or “overriding” vote.
 When it does occur, the BDFL override typically happens in situations where there is a deadlock in the Steering Council or if the Steering Council